-Job Title: Outreach & Campaign Organizer
+Job Title: Outreach and Education officer

-Hours of Work: Full-time (40 hours/week) 5-month Contract
+Hours of Work: Part-time (20 hours/week)

-(Flexible, Evening and Weekend Work Required)
+(Flexible – Evening and Weekend Work Required)

 The Sudbury Workers Education and Advocacy Centre (SWEAC) is an organization of workers, students and community volunteers committed to improving the lives and working conditions of people in low-wage and unstable employment.
-Our centre delivers support and education on workers rights, provides community spaces for workers to share and learn together, and ensures that all workers have a voice at work and are treated with dignity, fairness and respect.
+Our centre delivers support and education on worker’s rights, provides community spaces for workers to share and learn together, and ensures that all workers have a voice at work and are treated with dignity, fairness and respect.

 Summary of work areas:

 The Outreach and Education Officer is responsible for creating educational opportunities, and providing legal education about workers rights.
 They provide information regarding the services of the Sudbury Workers Education and Advocacy Centre, provide educational workshops and facilitate discussions on worker rights such as employment standards, health and safety and human rights.
 They work one on one with workers who have questions around their rights at work, and provide assistance to workers in addressing workplace grievances.
 The Outreach and Education officer also seeks out allies and community partners to create new opportunities for educational presentations and outreach.

 - Build community connections and capacity within the City of Greater Sudbury specifically with vulnerable workers;